Dolkun Isa: Chinese accusation in the UN

 Kelley Currie, the United States representative to the UN for economic and social affairs, accused Beijing of preventing the exiled Uighur activist Dolkun Isa from entering UN headquarters in New York to speak at a forum on indigenous rights in February 2018.
-Beijing demanded that the UN-accredited organization that invited Isa to speak at the United Nations, the Society for Threatened Peoples, be stripped of its accreditation.
-The United States sprung to Isa's defense, saying China was seeking to retaliate against an irritating advocate who has shed light on political repression against the Uighurs.
+Beijing demanded that the UN-accredited organization that invited Dolkun to speak at the United Nations, the Society for Threatened Peoples, be stripped of its accreditation.
+The United States sprung to Dolkun's defense, saying China was seeking to retaliate against an irritating advocate who has shed light on political repression against the Uighurs.
 The United States and Germany maintain that there is no evidence of links between the two groups.